stevenkfirth/csvw_functions_extra/README.md

 ### Vocabulary on CSVW column metadata objects

+- `https://purl.org/berg/csvw_functions_extra/vocab/sqlsetindex`: Boolean.
+If `true` then an SQLite index is set up on this column when the data is imported into the database.

 ### Vocabulary on CSVW table metadata objects

 - `https://purl.org/berg/csvw_functions_extra/vocab/csv_download_url`: The url where the remote CSV file can be downloaded from.